pguyot/Einstein/BUILDING.md

 some programming in NewtonScript, Einstein with FLTK is the better choice.

-## Building Einstein on macOS in 64 bit with Xcode
+## Building Einstein with FLTK on macOS in 64 bit with Xcode

 Tested on macOS 10.15.3 Catalina with Xcode 11.4.